 and advance warning of Hurricane Activity.

-On the seventh day of Christmas NASA Earth Science gave to me
+On the eight day of Christmas NASA Earth Science gave to me eight less viruses to die from,

 seven seas to sail in,